ben-newell/configuration/README.md

-⚠️ I strong recommend against using any of these dotfiles before reading them
+⚠️  Recommend against using any of these dotfiles before reading them

 ## Working dotfiles